Skip to main content

 Constructor-based approach

 The lookup of matching getters relies on the Java bean's property names.
 As a class can have further properties or internal states, this approach relies on the constructor parameter names.
-Since parameter names are not always available at runtime, you have to explicitly compile them into the class file with the use of the JavaBeans @ConstructorProperties annotation, to specify property names explicitly.
+Since parameter names aren't always available at runtime, you have to explicitly compile them into the class file with the use of the JavaBeans @ConstructorProperties annotation, to specify property names explicitly.

 Example